metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 ## Cowboys @ Vikings

 Trayvon Diggs may be a liability in coverage.
 His nose for the ball is amazing, but his overall performance as a cornerback may be lacking.

+Creative offensive plays coming from the Cowboys here.
+Kellen Moore is doing a great job incorporating concepts like the wishbone to keep the ground game churning and to set up easier passes for Cooper Rush.

+It baffles me that more people are not double-covering CeeDee Lamb.
+Easily the most explosive weapon for the Cowboys.

+This Cowboys offensive line is fantastic at run-blocking.
+It's really a sight to behold.
+Minnesota is starting to key in on the ground game more, though.